rage/java-programming/data/part-9/1-inheritance.md

 <h2>Editing the Item class</h2>

 Implement the `equals` and `hashCode` methods for the `Item`-class.
 They are needed, so that you can use the `contains`-methods of different lists and collections.
-Implement the methods in such a way that value of the `weight` instance variable of the `Item`-class isn't considered. *It's probably a good idea to make use a certain netbeans functionality to implement the `equals` and `hashCode` methods*
+Implement the methods in such a way that value of the `weight` instance variable of the `Item`-class isn't considered. *It's probably a good idea to make use of Netbeans' functionality to implement the `equals` and `hashCode` methods*

 <h2>Box with a max weight</h2>